-From the first models for internet working between different local networks, to devices for IoT and IIoT environments, up to IoT Gateways, fundamental resources for the future development of Internet of Things.
+From the first models for internet working between different local networks, to devices for IoT and IIoT environments, up to Industrial IoT Gateway, fundamental resources for the future development of Internet of Things.

 For example, without going into an industrial perspective but limiting ourselves to a fairly simple setting such as Building Automation in an office complex, there may be hundreds of sensors to measure the temperature of environments, to control lighting systems, to monitor the presence of people, to define any areas with privileged access, to acquire data on environmental pollution, to manage security systems: therefore, not only sensing but also control functions.
 And all these devices can use different protocols.

 Industrial IoT gateway and protocols

 Remember that a protocol, in a general sense, is a formal set of conventions that regulate the format and timing of a data exchange between two "terminals".
 The functionalities required to a protocol concern the formation of a connection and its destruction at the end of the communication, the management of connection commands, the management of buffers intended to collect messages for their subsequent sending to destination, the control of the correctness of transmitted messages, the functions of signaling anomalies in transmission or reception, the conversion of code for sending the message on a given transmission medium and its subsequent "reconversion" to make it understandable to the destination.

 If a protocol is a set of rules, a network protocol is the set of rules followed by a network: Network Protocols are standards made of rules, procedures and data formats that define the communications between the devices of a network.